StefanStavrev88/GettingAndCleaningDataProject/README.md

 # Getting And Cleaning Data Project - Stefan Stavrev (April, 2015)

+## Project Description
+This is a course project for the course "Getting and Cleaning Data (Johns Hopkins University)" taught by Jeff Leek, Roger D. Peng, Brian Caffo.
+It is part of a 10 courses specialization in Data Science.
+The goal of the project was to take raw data as input and to write an R script that will produce tidy data, that is, data that is ready for analysis.

 ## How to produce tidy data from raw data?

 * 1. Download raw data from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip